U.S. Department of State Seal

 • Use caution when walking or driving.

-• Always have a photocopy of your U.S. passport and DRC visa.
+• Always have a copy of your U.S. passport and DRC visa.
 Keep originals in a secure location.
 Carry your U.S. passport and DRC visa when crossing provincial borders or flying domestically.

 • Follow the Department of State on Facebook and Twitter.